aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en.rst.txt

        2:
     -->3: 1 = a
          ^

-    My best guess: you wrote an expression like
+    My best guess:
+      You wrote an expression like
           1 = something
       where <1>, on the left hand-side of the equal sign, is an actual number or string (what Python calls a 'literal'), and not the name of a variable.
 Perhaps you meant to write: something = 1

 SyntaxError - import X from Y